Daily readings

 Friday, December 4, 2026

 Saint John Damascene, Priest and Doctor.
 Advent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint John Damascene, Priest and Doctor